 When I was a kid, I always assumed kung pao chicken (宫保鸡丁/gongbaojiding）was only a Westernized dish.
 To be fair, the Westernized and Chinese version are cooked differently.
 The Chinese one has origins in Sichuan meaning you'll be getting much more of a spicy kick and is traditionally a dry stir-fry.
 The Westernized version is typically much sweeter and I've seen recipes that use orange juice.
 The Western version also has much more sauce.

-In this version, we’ll be making a kung pao chicken that is reminiscent of the dry stir-fry version.
-There’ll still be sauce, but just enough to flavor the dish and your rice!
-The dried chilli peppers will provide a fragrant spiciness and chilli broad bean sauce (豆瓣酱/doubanjiang) for a nice umami flavor.
+In this version, we'll be making a kung pao chicken that is reminiscent of the dry stir-fry version.
+There'll still be sauce, but just enough to flavor the dish and your rice!
+The dried chili peppers will provide a fragrant spiciness and chili broad bean sauce (豆瓣酱/doubanjiang) for a nice umami flavor.

 No Peanut Kung Pao Chicken